tlack/xxl/README.md

 ```
 0 as 'ctr;
-(8080,"localhost").net.bind{
+(8080,"localhost") Net.bind {
-	x show; .ctr + 1 as '.ctr;  // dot in front of name means "parent"
+	ctr+1 as '.ctr;  // dot in front of name means "parent"
 	"HTTP/1.0 200 OK\r\nContent-Type: text/plain\r\n",
 	"Connection: close\r\nServer: xxl v0.0\r\n\r\nHello ",
 	(.ctr repr),"\r\n" flat}
 ```

+The first line declares a variable or noun named `ctr`.
+Variables are defined using a tag.
+After they are defined, you can refer to them without the tag.
+Tags start with apostrophe `'` and can contain anything in the range `[A-Za-z_?]`.
+Names may not contain numbers.

-The first line declares a global variable named `ctr`.
-Variables are defined using a symbol (also called a tag) containing their name.
-Symbols start with apostrophe `'`.
-Names starting with `.` are referenced from the root of the XXL context tree, rather than being resolved in the locals context to start, which makes them behave something like globals in traditional languages.
+Names starting with `.` are referenced from the root of the XXL context tree, rather than being resolved in the locals context to start, which makes them behave something like globals in other languages.

-The second line invokes the built in `.net.bind` verb.
-On the left is the configuration options.
+The second line invokes the built in `Net.bind` verb, which creates a network socket and calls the code you supply to handle the request after it comes in.

+On the left of the verb come the listening socket configuration options.
 In this case, port 8080 on localhost.

-On the right side of the `.net.bind` verb we supply an anonymous function body to act as the callback to be invoked when a connection is made and a request is received.
+On the right side of the `Net.bind` verb we supply an anonymous function body to act as the callback to be invoked when a connection is made and a request is received.
 This callback is invoked with one argument, which is a list containing the request body in the first member and the remote IP address in the second.

-At the moment, `.net.bind` only supports client-speaks-first-style network protocols, such as HTTP.
+At the moment, `Net.bind` only supports client-speaks-first-style network protocols, such as HTTP.

 Inside the callback, we display the request on the server's screen (`x show`), increase